Meet the Team

 Rev. Fr.
-Hilary Muheezangango, 49 years old and the chairman of the BLI Board, is a Roman Catholic Priest ordained for the Diocese of Kasana-Luweero, Uganda.
-He holds a Master’s Degree in Development Studies from Uganda Martyrs University-Nkozi, Uganda.
-He also holds Master’s Degree in Divinity from the University of St. Mary of the Lake-USA.
-He holds a Bachelor’s Degree (STB-Church degree) from the University of St. Mary of the Lake-USA.
-He holds a Bachelor’s Degree in Social and Philosophical Studies from Makerere University, Uganda.
-Hilary has a special passion in Rural Community Development.
-He is a founding member of his own organization, COVE Alliance, in Chicago and is involved in a great deal of research surrounding ensuring positive change in rural community development and documentations around climate change and migration efforts.
-He comes with a lot of experiences gathered from over 23 countries around the world where he has traveled for conferences and learning purposes.
-Additionally, he serves in multiple capacities on multiple boards aacross the world.
+Hilary Muheezangango is the chairman of the BLI Board.
+He is a Roman Catholic Priest ordained for the Diocese of Kasana-Luweero and holds a Master’s Degree in Development Studies from Uganda Martyrs University-Nkozi.
+He also holds Master’s Degree in Divinity and a Bachelor's degree from the University of St. Mary of the Lake (USA).
+He holds another Bachelor’s Degree in Social and Philosophical Studies from Makerere University, Uganda.
+Hilary has a special passion for Rural Community Development.
+He is a founding member of COVE Alliance in Chicago and is involved in a great deal of research surrounding positive change in rural community development, climate change, and migration efforts.
+He comes with experiences gathered from over 23 countries around the world where he has traveled for conferences and learning purposes.
+Additionally, he serves in multiple capacities on boards across the world.

 Christine Flora Kizito